isomerpages/ogp-buildforgood/pages/faq.md

 ### Can I participate as a Builder if I’m not in Singapore?

-Unfortunately, no. You should be in Singapore to participate in our 5 in-person sessions held on 18 May, 25 May, 1 June, 8 June and 15 June, and the finale on 22 June.
+Unfortunately, no. You should be in Singapore to participate in our in-person sessions and the finale.

 ### Can I participate if I’m working or schooling?